ibm-cloud-docs/BlockStorage/identify_LUNs.md

    333280508 SL02SEL1160157-221 dal10      endurance_block_storage 200          -          0
    ```

-   In the example, "333280508" is the volume id and "0" is the LUN ID of your {{site.data.keyword.blockstorageshort}} LUN.
+   In the example, "333280508" is the volume ID and "0" is the LUN ID of your {{site.data.keyword.blockstorageshort}} LUN.

    Execute the command `ibmcloud sl block volume-detail` to get more detailed information about the storage volume.